 - Deadly Nutrition: The REAL Dietary Killers | Dr. Michael Greger

-- Carnitine, Carnosine & Creatine, OH MY! | Dr Michael Greger of Nutritionfacts.org
+- How to Get Carnitine, Carnosine & Creatine on a Vegan Diet | Dr. Michael Greger of Nutritionfacts.org

-- Iodine & Thyroid Health for Vegans | Dr. Michael Greger of Nutritionfacts.org
+- How to Get Iodine on a Plant-Based Vegan Diet | Dr. Michael Greger of Nutritionfacts.org

-- B12 On A Vegan Diet | Dr. Michael Greger of Nutritionfacts.org
+- How to Get Vitamin B12 on a Plant-Based Vegan Diet | Dr. Michael Greger of Nutritionfacts.org

-- Is A Vegan Diet Vitamin D Deficient? | Dr. Michael Greger of Nutritionfacts.org
+- How to Get Vitamin D on a Plant-Based Vegan Diet | Dr. Michael Greger of Nutritionfacts.org

 - How to Get Iron on a Plant-Based Vegan Diet | Dr. Michael Greger of NutritionFacts.org